 For now, it’s only these three.
 I would love to do more, but it depends on a lot of factors!

 What would it take to get you to continue the ‘Classical Series’?
 Is it time?
 Money?
 Do you have ideas on what would come next?

 Time mostly, I’m balancing a lot of different plates at the moment and rarely have time to conceptualize, let alone execute, more personal pieces like this.
-But as long as BDP are up for letting me do more, I’ll do my best to continue the series!
+But as long as BDP is up for letting me do more, I’ll do my best to continue the series!

 Does your scratchboard technique hold you back from any spontaneity in your work?
 How tight are the compositions before you start a piece?

 When I’m working for strongly art-directed client work, I make sure my rough is as tight as it can be before starting on the scratchboard, because it’s much harder to make major changes then.
 When I’m working on more personal work, or work that can be a bit looser, I tend to improvise a lot on the scratchboard.

 I’ll have my composition nailed down, but some areas will just be blocks with like ‘here be stormy clouds’ or ‘here be trees’ and then I just make it up as I go.
 So while it may seem like a very rigid technique, there is still a lot of room for spontaneity.
 The direction of the lines, for instance, that’s something I entirely make up on the spot, and I generally use it to reinforce movement or to bring together a focus point.